Taj Mohammad Sr.: Early life

-Playing career
+Club career

-Mohammad (top standing second from right to left) with 1940 CFL winning Kolkata Mohammedan.
+Mohammad (extreme left, standing row) with Kolkata Mohammedan in 1942.

-Mohammad started his youth career with Prince Club of Quetta in which he played for 6 years.
-In 1940, when he toured Lucknow with the Hazara Club and represented the Sandemans Club in the Rovers Cup in Bombay, he was called up by Kolkata Mohammedan where he formed a formidable defence along with Balochistan fellow Jumma Khan.
+Mohammad started his youth career with Prince Club of Quetta, where he played for 6 years.
+In 1940, he toured Lucknow with the Hazara Club and represented the Sandemanians Club in the Rovers Cup in Bombay.
+He was eventually recruited by Kolkata Mohammedan where he formed a formidable defence along with Balochistan fellow Jumma Khan.

+In 1946, the Mysore Football Association alleged three players, including Mohammad, along with Ismail Jan and Osman Jan, had played in Quetta the year before.
+This was a contradiction to Rule 33, which stated that a player can also play for a home club while playing in the Calcutta League.
+All three players were suspended for two months.

-In 1948, Mohammad joined Bhawanipore Club in Calcutta.
+Mohammad also joined Bhawanipore Club in Calcutta.
 He played for East Bengal in 1949 at Calcutta Football League.

-Following the partition, Mohammad moved to Pakistan where he played for several clubs, including Muslim Club of Quetta, Afghan Club and Karachi Kickers.
+Following the partition, Mohammad moved to Pakistan where he played for several clubs, including Muslim Club of Quetta, Afghan Club, Moghuls, and Karachi Kickers.
 In 1955, he toured India with Karachi Kickers and the next year went on tour to Tehran with Hazara Club Quetta.

-In 1957 he played for North-Western Railway.
+He represented Balochistan in the National Football Championship.
+And also played for Raiders for their participation in the Rovers Cup.
+Towards the end of his career, Taj joined North-Western Railway in 1957, where he'd play till the rest of his career.

 International career

 Mohammad competed in the men's tournament at the 1948 Summer Olympics with the India national team.
+The following year, he toured Ceylon with India, playing in several matches against local sides, including two friendly matches against Ceylon.

 After representing India at international level, he migrated back to his hometown in Pakistan.
 (Note: Although some sources erroneously indicate that Taj Mohammad Sr. represented the Pakistan national football team later on, this is not the case.
 Taj Mohammad Jr. also hailing from Quetta represented Pakistan including during their international debut in 1950.)